AnilBediyasar/Income_Prediction/README.md

 # Income_Prediction

-"Explore my comprehensive project on **Bank Loan Repayment and Income Prediction** through this video presentation.
-The video demonstrates the implementation of advanced machine learning techniques in the financial domain, showcasing an intuitive user interface built with Streamlit.
+"Explore my comprehensive project on **Bank Loan Repayment and Income Prediction**, developed by me and my teammate Kunal.This video presentation showcases the seamless integration of machine learning models with an intuitive Streamlit-based user interface.
 It highlights key features like interactive inputs for financial parameters, real-time predictions, and a user-friendly design tailored for actionable insights.
 Just click the below drive link!!"

 =====>  https://drive.google.com/file/d/17PxA4B7OlZhEKCqZPexgYmjo_5DRCDMv/view?usp=drive_link